 The initial mission of the EUN focused on the challenges posed by the new Information and Communication Technologies (ICT) to the educational system.
 The Internet and ICT having become an integral part of the present civilization the present focus is on pedagogical and educational innovation that is required to cope successfully with the challenges of education in the 21st Century.

 The EUN is governed through a Steering Committee with its Sub-Committees and Working Groups composed by senior officers that represent the Ministry of Education members of the EUN.
 They set the priorities for the EUN activities so that these may support them in the unceasing challenges posed by frequent technology changes, innovative pedagogies and training and adaptation of their systems.
-For this purpose, the EUN has established a Research Think Tank (Observatory) that support decision makers.
-The EMINENT conference is the annual meeting of senior officers in the educational systems of Europe and express the main issues in their current agenda.

 Teacher training: a central activity of the EUN that is expressed in several teacher-training programs.
 The leading initiative is the Future Classroom Lab established following the iTEC (Designing the Future Classroom) project.
 It serves as the center of an ever-increasing network of similar labs in the different countries.